tgalert/cluster/README.md

-# EKS Cluster
+# EKS Cluster and RabbitMQ

-CloudFormation template and launch script for the EKS cluster.
+CloudFormation template and launch script for the EKS cluster, plus RabbitMQ application running on the cluster.

 ## Usage